MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-defender.md

 <!--SupportedValues-->
 The following list shows the supported values:

--   0 – Not allowed turns off the real-time monitoring service.
+-   0 – Not allowed.
+Turns off the real-time monitoring service.
--   1 (default) – Allowed turns on, and runs the real-time monitoring service.
+-   1 (default) – Allowed.
+Turns on and runs the real-time monitoring service.

 <!--/SupportedValues-->
 <!--/Policy-->